glitch-txs/w3-docs/docs/w3-react/description.md

 - **installed**
   <br/> It's a boolean that will be true if the selected wallet is installed
 - **icon**
-  <br/> It can be undefined or the icon you passed when initializing the wallet connector, it's also declared automatically for EIP-6963 compatible wallets.
+  <br/> It can be undefined or the icon you passed when initializing the wallet class, it's also declared automatically for EIP-6963 compatible wallets.

 ### wait